 During the past month or so I’ve implemented a few more enhancements to PowerSDR-OpenHPSDR mRX PS, summarized below.
-They should be released shortly, probably in the next week or so.
+They were included in release 3.4.3.
 CTUN mode continues to have quirks but I think it’s operating much better than before.

 Improved CTUN mode operation: